 Beat the egg with the milk to form an egg wash and lightly brush the firm cylinders with it.
 With a sharp knife, cut the rolls in 1/2-inch slices and arrange on the prepared baking sheets.
 Brush the tops lightly with a little more egg wash.

 Bake for 20 to 25 minutes, until golden brown.

-Pepperidge Farms and Trader Joe's puff pastry comes with 2 sheets, while some others, such as Dufours and Good Wives, come with 1 sheet.
+- Pepperidge Farms and Trader Joe's puff pastry comes with two sheets, while some others, such as Dufours and Good Wives, come with one sheet.
 If you have a Trader Joe's nearby, it probably has the best flavor and butter content for the price.